tanvir1546/object_detection/README.md

 python TF-image-od.py
 ```
 ### Step 2.
 Build TensorFlow From Source
-To convert the frozen graph we just exported into a model that can be used by TensorFlow Lite, it has to be run through the TensorFlow Lite Optimizing Converter (TOCO).
-Unfortunately, to use TOCO, we have to build TensorFlow from source on our computer.
-To do this, we’ll create a separate Anaconda virtual environment for building TensorFlow.

-This part of the tutorial breaks down step-by-step how to build TensorFlow from source on your Windows PC.
-It follows the [Build TensorFlow From Source on Windows](https://www.tensorflow.org/install/source_windows) instructions given on the official TensorFlow website, with some slight modifications.

-This guide will show how to build either the CPU-only version of TensorFlow or the GPU-enabled version of TensorFlow v1.13.
-If you would like to build a version other than TF v1.13, you can still use this guide, but check the [build configuration list](https://www.tensorflow.org/install/source_windows#tested_build_configurations) and make sure you use the correct package versions.

-**If you are only building TensorFlow to convert a TensorFlow Lite object detection model, I recommend building the CPU-only version!** It takes very little computational effort to export the model, so your CPU can do it just fine without help from your GPU.
-If you’d like to build the GPU-enabled version anyway, then you need to have the appropriate version of CUDA and cuDNN installed.
-[The TensorFlow installation guide](https://www.tensorflow.org/install/gpu#windows_setup) explains how to install CUDA and cuDNN.
-Check the [build configuration list](https://www.tensorflow.org/install/source_windows#tested_build_configurations) to see which versions of CUDA and cuDNN are compatible with which versions of TensorFlow.

-**If you get any errors during this process, please look at the [FAQ section](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#frequently-asked-questions-and-common-errors) at the bottom of this guide!
-It gives solutions to common errors that occur.**

 #### Step 2a.
 Install MSYS2
-MSYS2 has some binary tools needed for building TensorFlow.
-It also automatically converts Windows-style directory paths to Linux-style paths when using Bazel.
-The Bazel build won’t work without MSYS2 installed!

 First, install MSYS2 by following the instructions on the [MSYS2 website](https://www.msys2.org/).
 Download the msys2-x86_64 executable file and run it.
 Use the default options for installation.
 After installing, open MSYS2 and issue:

 ```